Interior rendering in Enscape and SketchUp

 Asset placement within Enscape

 At the top, you will find the search bar and a magnifying glass button to confirm your search.
-Next to that, we have an infinity sign you can click to filter for the usual categories and your favorite assets and a tag icon to access the various tags and refine your search by.
+Next to that, you can click to filter for the usual categories and your favorite assets or click the tag icon to access the various tags to refine your search by.

 Now, when exploring your design in Enscape, you can quickly add assets there and then, rather than going back to SketchUp.
 You can also rotate, scale, and place multiple assets with ease.
 For more information on this, take a look at our video tutorial.